Wing-summer/WingHexExplorer2/README_en.md

 1. The source code of this software shall not be used for closed-source commercial purposes unless you open source it completely (as required by the GPL agreement).
 If you want to commercially close the code of the software warehouse, you must contact me to purchase a commercial license and sign a contract.
 Please contact me for the price.
 Please do not disturb me if you are not serious.
 2. This software was written in my spare time.
 Please forgive me for not being able to fix bugs or provide technical support in time.
-3. I am not a computer major, and there are inevitably bugs in the program I write.
-Welcome to submit PR.
-4. Whenever you have questions, please read the Wiki in detail.
+3. Whenever you have questions, please read the Wiki in detail.

 ### For Packagers